Before You Go!

 A valid F-1 visa: Your F-1 visa is your reentry document.
 If your visa will be expired on the day you reenter the United States, you must obtain a new visa prior to reentering.

-I-20 with OPT recommendation on third page and a current travel signature.
-(While on OPT, you must get a new travel signature on the third page of your I-20 every six months.)
+I-20 with OPT recommendation on second page and a current travel signature.
+(While on OPT, you must get a new travel signature on the second page of your I-20 every six months.)

 A job offer letter: This letter should be on company letterhead, signed by your supervisor and should give the start date of employment, salary, and a brief description of your duties.